wddfds/LMPPNet/README.md

 # LMPPNet

-This is the code for the paper xxxx
+This is the code for the paper LMPPNet: A Lightweight Multi-scale Physical Prior Network for Single Image Dehazing

 ## Environment
 Python-3.9， CUDA-11.8， Pytorch-2.0.1